Noman Habib

 Noman Habib is a Pakistani actor.

 Career

 Noman Habib Khan made his debut with the television serial Yeh Zindagi Hai in which he played the role of "Bhola".
-Noman Habib Khan also appeared in the television show "Nachley" which was aired on ARY Digital.
+He also appeared in the television show Nachley which was aired on ARY Digital.
 In 2013, he made his Lollywood debut in the film Main Hoon Shahid Afridi for which he was nominated for ARY Film Award for Best Supporting Actor and ARY Film Award for Best Star Debut Male.
-Noman Habib Khan has also appeared in the television serial Bunty I Love You with Saba Qamar.
-In 2014, he appeared in an Indian television serial "Parwaz" which was aired on Zee TV.
+Noman Habib Khan has also appeared in the television serial Bunty I Love You opposite Saba Qamar.
+In 2014, he appeared in Indian television serial Parwaz which was aired on Zee TV.